MAGNETIC SNAP

 For designer/decorative magnetic closures, you may need a small screwdriver if any part is secured with set screws.

-Magnet closures are available in many different forms, from prong- or rivet-installed, to completely hidden, to elegant and flashy.
+Magnetic closures are available in many different forms, from prong- or rivet-installed, to completely hidden, to elegant and flashy.